 Philips appoints Julia Strandberg as Chief Business Leader of the Connected Care businesses

-Amsterdam, the Netherlands – Royal Philips (NYSE: PHG, AEX: PHIA), a global leader in health technology, today announced the appointment of Julia Strandberg as the Chief Business Leader of its Connected Care businesses, effective April 24, 2023.
-Ms. Strandberg will become a member of Philips’ Executive Committee reporting to Philips CEO Roy Jakobs.
-As of April 1, 2023, Philips’ Connected Care businesses will comprise the Monitoring, Sleep & Respiratory Care and Enterprise Informatics businesses.
+Amsterdam, the Netherlands – Royal Philips PHGPHIA)), a global leader in health technology, today announced the appointment of Julia Strandberg as the Chief Business Leader of its Connected Care businesses, effective April 24, 2023.
+Ms. Strandberg will become a member of Philips' Executive Committee reporting to Philips CEO Roy Jakobs.
+As of April 1, 2023, Philips' Connected Care businesses will comprise the Monitoring, Sleep & Respiratory Care and Enterprise Informatics businesses.

 Ms. Strandberg (American, 1974) joins Philips from Pear Therapeutics, where she served as the Chief Commercial Officer leading the commercial team that built, launched and grew their prescription digital therapeutics offering.
 Prior to this, Ms. Strandberg led a healthcare business consulting firm focused on driving client growth, and before this, she led Medtronic's global Health Informatics and Monitoring business, and was the global marketing leader for the Patient Monitoring business within Covidien's Respiratory & Monitoring group, which was acquired by Medtronic.
 Ms. Strandberg started her career at 3M, where she worked across a number of roles at the company.